gazconroy/redoc/README.rst

 |pypi-version| |travis-ci|

-The Sphinx_ extension that renders OpenAPI_ (fka Swagger) specs with love (❤️) using amazing ReDoc_.
+The Sphinx_ extension that renders OpenAPI_ specifications with love (❤️) using amazing ReDoc_.
 Don't believe it?
 Here's `the proof`_.
 Now stop frustrating and start moving your projects to OpenAPI and ReDoc with this small first step: